singlequote/laravel-api-resource/README.md

 # Laravel API Resources made simple

-The laravel-api-resource package simplifies the process of working with JSON responses in Laravel applications.
-It provides a straightforward way to create consistent and standardized API resources, leveraging Laravel’s built-in resource classes while adhering to JSON specifications.
 This package helps developers efficiently manage resource transformations, handle relationships, and customize resource attributes, ensuring a clean and maintainable API development workflow.
 Whether you're building a new API or maintaining an existing one, laravel-api-resource enhances your ability to deliver robust and compliant JSON responses with minimal effort.

+This package generates a complete api set for your model.
+From controller to action to request to resource.
+All you have to do is edit the form requests.

+> Version > 2.1 adds the ability to pass additional attributes to the relation method.
+See # Relations.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/singlequote/laravel-api-resource.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-api-resource)
 [![Total Downloads](https://img.shields.io/packagist/dt/singlequote/laravel-api-resource.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-api-resource)